DEV-learn-co-curriculum/rainbowfish/README.md

 If only, if only the fish swam

-I always lose in go-fish
+I always lose in go-fish.
+It's usually because I'm slow at responding.